 The key Toronto Gay Pride events generally take place in the city's Church Street area, around the intersection with Wellesley Street - a neighborhood also known as the Gay Village.

-The official Toronto Pride Week comprises a series of parties and events.
-The Pride Community Street Fair and Marketplace runs throughout Pride Weekend, showcasing hundreds of artists, retailers, community organizations, food vendors, and more.
+The official Toronto Pride Month comprises a series of parties and events.
+The Pride Community Street Fair and Marketplace runs throughout Pride Festival Weekend, showcasing hundreds of artists, retailers, community organizations, food vendors, and more.
 It takes place right in the heart of the Gay Village, along Church Street and intersecting Wellesley Street East, and runs from 7 pm until 2 am on Friday, noon until 2 am on Saturday, and from noon until 11 pm on Sunday.
-There are also several different entertainment stages set up throughout the Gay Village over Pride Weekend.
+There are also several different entertainment stages set up throughout the Gay Village over Pride Festival Weekend.